MarshallStatistics/MarshallStatistics.github.io/_posts/2024-11-07-intro_to_networks.md

   <img src="/assets/network_intro_2.png" alt="A simple graph of the network between you, your friend group, and an acquaintance of yours." title="A simple graph of the network between you, your friend group, and an acquaintance of yours." style="width=50%;">
   <figcaption style="font-size: small;">"Figure 2: A simple graph of the network between you, your friend group, and an acquaintance of yours. </figcaption>
 </figure>

+Now we have this intuition, let's define a simple, undirected graph.

 It is almost always important to consider the connectivity of nodes.
 This is where the real *magic* of networks reveals itself.
 Fortunately, there is a super legible way to convey the interconnectivity of nodes - this is known as the adjacency matrix.